Cosmic Egg Creation

 The creation scene presented in Fig.1 contains the elements that play a central role: The Godly Wind, Earth, and Water.
 The symbols descriptions from left to right: Time wheel derived from the apparent rotation of stars around North Star creates the godly wind, the creator energy.
 The Ibex, in the center, (see Ibex and Rockart) represents the earth/fertility god that holds the primeval water in his hollow belly that resembles a container of water.
 To the ibex right, a man and a woman floating in the air.
 The woman seems torn from the man’s body, see the extrusion in the man ribs pointed by the woman hand, and a circle/egg grows out from her body.

 The act of creation progresses from left to right.
 The wheel of time generates the godly wind and the chaos energy, which fuses with a stream of water sprouting from the ibex belly.
-The water splashing all over, reaching the ibex horns and the man hand.
+The water splashing all over, see the dots, reaching the ibex horns and the man hand.
 That’s the fusion of wind and lower water that creates a man that in turn creates a woman giving birth to the cosmic egg.

 The creation myth presented here combines a diffusion of two different myths into one.
 A Biblical myth transitional stage blended with an idea of Canaanite myth.
 The scene left side reminds the Biblical man/woman creation story and the right side represents the idea of Canaanite cosmic egg creation.